-The compendium extracts the definitions of terms described in the various IUPAC glossaries and other IUPAC nomenclature documents.
+The compendium compiles the definitions of terms described in the various IUPAC glossaries and other IUPAC nomenclature documents.
 It is text and structure searchable and has links between related terms and concepts.
 In recognition of the contribution of Victor Gold, initiator of the first edition, the compendium is also referred to as the „Gold Book“.

-Online dictionaries for 8 languages
+Online dictionaries for 8 languages.

 Online dictionaries German-English, -French, -Spanish-, -Italian, -Chinese,- Russian, -Portuguese and -Polish including a forum to discuss translations.

-Dictionary and search in 100 million translations
+Dictionary and search in 100 million translations.

 Linguee is a unique combination of an editorial dictionary and a search engine.
 The search results are divided into two parts in Linguee.
 Left you see clear results from the editorial reliable dictionary.
 This gives you a quick overview of the translation options.
 On the right are set examples from other sources that give you an impression of how your keyword is translated in context.

-When you join LinkedIn, you can showcase you work and yourself to get spotted by employers or headhunters, stay in touch with (former) colleagues and business partners, find professionals with certain qualifications, get access to people, jobs, news, updates, and insights based on your network.
+When you join LinkedIn, you can showcase your work and yourself to get spotted by employers or headhunters, stay in touch with (former) colleagues and business partners, find professionals with certain qualifications, get access to people, jobs, news, updates, and insights based on your network.

 Note: Carefully adjust settings to avoid sending or getting unneccessary notifications (spam mail).

-Crystal structure visualization, exploration and analysis tool
+Crystal structure visualization, exploration and analysis tool.

 With Mnova you can